xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 `Ping request could not find the host.
 Please check the name and try again.`

 >[!Note:] If you are using `https:// protocol`, ping will only respond after the upload date specified by the FPC specialist.
-An addition, be sure to ping the secure hostname and non-secure hostname to ensure that both are working correctly before updating your implementation.
+In addition, be sure to ping the secure hostname and non-secure hostname to ensure that both are working correctly before updating your implementation.

 ## Update implementation code